Video mode initialization and transition to protected mode

 outb(0, 0xf1);

-This function clears the Math Coprocessor by writing 0 to 0xf0 and then resets it by writing 0 to 0xf1.
+This function resets the math coprocessor to be sure it is in a clean state by writing 0 to 0xF0 and then resets it by writing 0 to 0xF1.

 outb(0xff, 0xa1); /* Mask all interrupts on the secondary PIC */